-Violent incident crisis response coordination: Violence interrupters employed through the DVP and contracted CBOs will receive information about shootings and homicides through Apricot 360 and enter information pertaining to their response.
-Select staff members within the DVP who coordinate the 24/7 response to shootings and homicides will review data entered by contracted CBOs pertaining to shooting and homicide response activities to ensure that victims and family members receive timely, comprehensive, and coordinated support services.
-These staff members will also use Apricot 360 to monitor and coordinate violence interruption activities to prevent retaliation.
+Service coordination: Select staff members within the DVP who coordinate services within the Gun Violence Strategy, such as the shooting and homicide response or Ceasefire referrals to life coaching, have access to service data entered by funded CBOs to ensure that individuals receive timely, comprehensive, and coordinated services and follow-up.

-Program monitoring and accountability: DVP data and evaluation staff will use aggregate service delivery data to monitor trends in service delivery within activities and substrategies and ensure that summarized service delivery data are available to a range of external stakeholders, including councilmembers, committee members, grantors, and the public.
-DVP data and evaluation staff will also review individual-level client data within the group and gun violence strategy to determine how many clients are enrolled in multiple services, ensure that clients are not simultaneously enrolled in the same service through different providers, and ensure that services delivered to individual clients meet DVP expectations in terms of quality, frequency, duration, and reach.
+Program monitoring and accountability: DVP data and evaluation staff use aggregate service delivery data to monitor trends in service delivery within activities and ensure that summarized service delivery data are available to a range of external stakeholders, including councilmembers, committee members, grantors, and the public.
+DVP data and evaluation staff also review individual-level client data within the group and gun violence strategy to determine how many clients are enrolled in multiple services, ensure that clients are not simultaneously enrolled in the same service through different providers, and ensure that services delivered to individual clients meet DVP expectations in terms of quality, frequency, duration.

-Contract management: Fiscal and contract staff employed by the DVP and contracted CBOs will use the system to manage grant budgets, monitor contract deliverables, process budget modifications and payments, and communicate about contracts.
+Contract management: Fiscal and contract staff employed by the DVP and funded CBOs use the system to manage grant budgets, monitor grant deliverables, and prepare quarterly invoices.

-External evaluation: External evaluators contracted by the City of Oakland will use data from Apricot 360 to evaluate the effectiveness of services delivered by the DVP and contracted CBOs.
-Evaluators will seek and receive institutional review board (IRB) approval prior to commencing research activities.
-Once IRB approval is obtained, evaluators will only have access to personally-identifiable information for individuals who have signed a consent form agreeing to have their identifiable data shared with a third-party evaluator.
-For clients who do not sign a consent form, evaluators will receive deidentified or aggregate data.
+External evaluation: External evaluators contracted by the City of Oakland use data from Apricot 360 to evaluate the effectiveness of services delivered by the DVP and funded CBOs.
+Evaluators seek and receive institutional review board (IRB) approval prior to commencing research activities.
+Once IRB approval is obtained, evaluators only have access to personally-identifiable information for individuals who have signed a consent form agreeing to have their identifiable data shared with a third-party evaluator.
+For clients who do not sign a consent form, evaluators receive deidentified or aggregate data.

 Data Collection

-Service delivery data will be entered into Apricot 360 by direct service staff employed by the DVP and contracted CBOs.
-For each activity funded through the DVP’s three strategies, Tables 1-3 identify which data entry forms will be completed.
-Table 4 provides an overview of the types of data collected through each form.
+Service delivery data are entered into Apricot 360 by direct service staff employed by the DVP and contracted CBOs.
+For each activity funded through the DVP’s three strategies, Table 1 provides an overview of the types of data collected through each form.

 Table 1.
-Data entry forms completed in Apricot 360 for the DVP’s group and gun violence strategy.
+Types of data collected through Apricot 360 forms.